jhajek/forge/_posts/2023-01-11-m1-m2-virtualization-options.md

 layout: post
 status: publish
 published: true
-title: 'Current State of M1/M2 Mac Virtualization'
+title: 'Survey of the state of M1 and M2 Mac Virtualization'
 tags:
 - virtualization
 - virtualbox